Are you studying a language that requires a rolled R, but feel like the technique is escaping you?

 Finally, we come to the alveolar trill.
 It’s also called “trilled” or “rolling”/“rolled” R, and it’s found in multiple languages.

-The sound heard ’round the world
+The sound heard ’round the world: The Universal Nature of the Rolled R

 The rolled R is used in Italian, Spanish, Polish, Russian, Arabic and (sometimes) Portuguese.
 It’s also part of Hindi and Tagalog.